The Naturalist Scouts

 Our spring camping trips feature backpacking and biking.
 Over spring vacation we do an annual spring hike on the Appalachian Trail.
-We began this project by hiking the first 45 miles of the trail from Amicalola Falls State Park to Neel’s Gap in 2012.
-In 2013 we returned to Georgia to continue the hike to State Route 75.
-In 2014 we are hoping to finish the Appalachian Trail in Georgia and do a few miles of the trail in North Carolina.
+We began this project by hiking the first 45 miles of the trail from Amicalola Falls State Park to Neel's Gap in 2012.
+In 2013 and 2014 we returned to the Appalachian Trail to hike as much as we could.
+We currently have in 117.2 miles, and we are finished with Georgia, and have entered North Carolina.
+In 2015 we are hoping to do about 50 miles in North Carolina.
 In spring we also have short overnight bike rides to get in condition for longer rides in summer.

-During the month of May, we have our most important fund raising event of the year, which is the Maumee Valley Tri-Adventure Race, which is Saturday May 17, 2014.
-It is held at Independence Dam State Park,4 miles east of Defiance, Ohio.
+During the month of May, we have our most important fund raising event of the year, The Maumee Valley Tri-Adventure Race, which is Saturday May 16, 2015.
+The race is held at Independence Dam State Park, 4 miles east of Defiance, Ohio.
 In this race participants first bike 36 miles on paved back roads.
-The second leg is 6 miles of canoeing/ kayaking on the Maumee River.
+The second leg is 6 miles of canoeing/kayaking on the Maumee River.
 The last leg is backpacking 8 miles with 20% of your weight.
 Awards are given to the best male and female teams in each class.
 People may also do the race solo, or part of a relay team.
 Most people in good shape require 5-6 hours to do the race, but a few have done it in less than 5 hours.
 You can pick up a race brochure at most bike shops, health clubs, and Y.M.C.A.s.
-You can also down- load a brochure by going to www.maumeetriadventurerace.net
+You can also download a brochure by going to maumeetriadventurerace.net

 Every summer, the group plans a special summer trip to offer a challenge to the older members.
 This trip is always low cost and voluntary.
-The super trip for 2013 was a backpacking hike in Colorado’s Rocky Mountain National Park.
-The super trip for 2012 was a week long canoe trip in the Minnesota Boundary Waters.
-The super trip for 2011 was a bicycle trip from Toledo to the Atlantic coast of Maine (1038 miles).
-In 2014 we plan two interesting summer trips.
-One will be a bicycle trip from Toledo to Mackinac Bridge, and the other will be a week long canoe trip in Ontario’s Algonquin Park.
-These trips sound very expensive, but the guys only have to pay for their food, which they and their parents buy and pack before the trip.
+The super trip for 2013 was a backpacking hike in Colorado's Rocky Mountain National Park.
+The super trip for 2014 was a week long canoe trip in Ontario's Algonquin Park.
+In 2015 we plan to do a back roads bike trip from Toledo to the Mackinac Bridge.
+These trips sound very expensive, but the guys only have to pay for their food, which they and their parents buy.and pack before the trip.
 This way the parents are in control of how much the food costs.
-We don’t charge anything for transportation.
+We don't charge anything for transportatiod.